 We may have lost two throwers but we still have five games this week with Raymond Van Barneveld and Peter Wright scheduled to play twice.
 First to the Oche is Barney as he takes on Daryl Gurney and we have a tight market for this one with Gurney just ahead at best odds of 16/11 with Sport Pesa.

-Victory for Van Barneveld is offered up next at a top price of 13/8 with Ladbrokes and Coral while the draw is available at a best of 10/3 with bet365 and Betway.
+Victory for Van Barneveld is offered up next at a top price of 13/8 with Ladbrokes and Coral while the draw is available at a best of 10/3 with Betway.
 Both men have got to the second phase with modest records and with Gurney recording five draws already, a 6-6 scoreline may well be on the cards.

 Peter Snakebite Wright is also something of a draw specialist in 2018 with four tied games but he is the outside bet as he takes on fellow Scot Gary Anderson.
-It’s a fairly tight market however with Wright available at 12/5 with bet365 and Betway with Anderson moving into odds-on territory at a best of 10/11 with 10Bet.
+It’s a fairly tight market however with Wright available at 12/5 with Betway with Anderson moving into odds-on territory at a best of 10/11 with 10Bet.

 Enter the Favourite